 Non of these thing always work, but often they do.
 When I have a down day, or moment, I tell myself “This feeling will pass”, and it does.
 I tend to think about friends and family members who have passed.
 My brother died on Christmas Eve in 1989.
 Sometime I take those memories of loss and write about their lives as therapy.

 I miss the festivities of school programs and the delight I saw in my children’s faces when they opened their special gifts that were under the tree, when they were growing up.
 I miss not having anyone to bake and decorate for.
 But spending time with those thoughts are not healthy for me now.
 I need to live in the present.
 Things never stay the same, they either get better or worse.
 I try to find something I can make better in my life or for someones else.
 One year I made 18 simple quilts for a family of 4 adults and 5 children (2 for each).
 The family was adopted for the Christmas season by a church I was attending.
 I had the time and fabric, and loved every minute I worked on them.

 Here is a thought for all of my friends out there in Blogville.
 Depression can come from many places during this time of year.
 Money can be an issue.
 Being alone can also be tough.
 Just remember the season will end and life will go on.
 Hug yourselves and do something special.
-Take advantage of community dinners and get to gathers if that is something you might like to do.
+Take advantage of community dinners and get-to -gathers if that is something you might like to do.
 If you have the means, drive around and look at the Christmas light displays.
-OD on football.
+Over Dose on college football.
 There are lots of bowl games going on between now and New Years.
 Be creative.
 You have the power to try to fill your life with joy.
 Thoughts matter.
 I believe we are our thoughts.
 My prayers are for you all, happy or sad.